-Our MRI compatible medical devices are considered capital equipment by many potential customers, and hence changes in the budgets of healthcare organizations and the timing of spending under these budgets and conflicting spending priorities can have a significant effect on the demand for our products and related services.
+Our MRI compatible medical devices are considered capital equipment by many potential customers, and hence changes in the budgets of healthcare organizations and the timing of spending under these budgets and conflicting spending priorities, such as spending related to COVID-19, may have a significant effect on the demand for our products and related services.
 Any decrease in expenditures by these healthcare facilities could decrease demand for our products and related services and reduce our revenue.
 Additionally, changes to reimbursement policies by third-party payors could also decrease demand for our products and related services and reduce our revenue.

-Any failure in our efforts to educate clinicians, anesthesiologists, radiologists, and hospital administrators regarding the advantages of our products could significantly limit our product sales.
+Any failure in our efforts to access and educate clinicians, anesthesiologists, radiologists, and hospital administrators regarding the advantages of our products could significantly limit our product sales.